ikorb/tapecart/doc/ProgRef.md

 This command reads a bit field that specifies which extended capabilities are available on this tapecart.
 If an additional capability is available, its bit is set to 1.
-Currently, no extended capabilites are defined, so the value returned by this command consists of 4 $00 bytes.
+Currently, no extended capabilities are defined, so the value returned by this command consists of 4 $00 bytes.

 No parameters.